Myndex/SAPC-APCA/JS/ReadMe.md

 ### The Files Below are Temporarily Offline

+### UNDER CONSTRUCTION  ...
+NOTHING TO SEE HERE  ...
+MOVE ALONG

 If you don't want a string return, optionally there are some comment switches that can enable returns of numeric values instead of a string - just add a slash to enable:
 ` ( /* is off   //* is on ) `.